cons0le7/nosint/README.md

 #### Update tool:
 - Fetches latest version of tool from GitHub
 - Will completely overwrite tool directoy.
-Stored token and saved data will not be affected as they are located outside of the repo directory.
+Stored token and saved data will not be affected as they are located outside of the tool directory.

 ## 🗑️ Uninstall 🗑️
 ```